alfurka/alfurka.github.io/_posts/2022-10-12-memory-leak-r-callr.md

 I have been working with huge samples recently.
 When you work with large samples, memory leak is a common problem.
 I have been extensively using garbage collector, but it is not helping much.
 So, you need to write your codes efficiently.

 No matter what you do, there are limits.
 I have been struggling with one of them.
-I resolved that problem using callr.
-It will change the way I code with R dramatically from now on.
+I resolved that problem using [callr](https://callr.r-lib.org/).

 I often prefer to learn these packages with examples, but I could not find any.
 So, I here share an example for people who may need it.